 In patients with contraindications to adenosine use, non-hyperemic indices such as whole cycle distal pressure to aortic pressure ratio (Pd/Pa) or iFR may be preferable for intermediate lesion assessment.
 Although predictive of FFR with a diagnostic accuracy of 75% to 85%, Pd/Pa has a narrower gradient window and smaller signal-to-noise ratio, resulting in less robustness for ischemia prediction.
 For example, a pressure wire drift of ±2 mm Hg resulted in 31% of misclassified study lesions using Pd/Pa, compared to 21% for FFR (P < 0.001).7

 Another non-hyperemic index, iFR measures the difference between distal and aortic coronary pressure during a specific mid to late diastolic period of the cardiac cycle, known as the wave-free period, when the resting resistance is relatively constant and low.
-Several studies have suggested that iFR has a diagnostic accuracy of 75% to 85% for identifying a hemodynamically significant FFR.8-11 The VERIFY study, however, reported a weaker correlation between iFR and FFR and recommended against its use for clinical decision making.12 Due to the variability of reported correlations between FFR, iFR, and Pd/Pa, the RESOLVE study was undertaken with analysis in a core laboratory to help settle questions surrounding the diagnostic accuracy of ...
+Several studies have suggested that iFR has a diagnostic accuracy of 75% to 85% for identifying a hemodynamically significant FFR.8-11 The VERIFY study, however, reported a weaker correlation between iFR and FFR and recommended against its use for clinical decision making.12 Due to the variability of reported correlations between FFR, iFR, and Pd/Pa, the RESOLVE study was undertaken with analysis in a core laboratory to help settle questions surrounding the ...